IBM/Introduction-to-IEAM/README.md

    ![Set HZN Node ID env var](screenshots/VM-Terminal-HZN-node-id.png)

 - **Stop** : Did you `export HZN_NODE_ID=think-edge-<yourname>` as required in the above step?
 You won't be able to find your device in the IEAM mgmt console if you don't set a node name.

+<div style="page-break-after: always"></div>

-- Install / Register your edge node
+### Install / Register your edge node

+- Enter the following command in the Terminal window to install and register the agent into the IEAM management hub.

   ```sh
   sudo -s -E ./agent-install.sh -i 'css:' -p IBM/pattern-ibm.helloworld -w '*' -T 120